Skip to content

 Parse raw LLM output string into a BiasResult object.

 Strategies (in order): 1.
-Extract JSON by brace counting — stops at closing } so any hallucinated text after the JSON block is ignored entirely.
-2. Strip thinking block from extracted text if present.
-3. Direct JSON parse of extracted block.
-4. Fix truncated strings (LLM cut off mid-output).
-5. Fix missing commas between JSON items.
-6. Aggressive key-by-key extraction as last resort.
+Fast path: direct parse of the full stripped text before any extraction 2.
+Strip thinking block if present (Qwen3 with enable_thinking=True) 3.
+Direct JSON parse of extracted block 4.
+Fix truncated strings (LLM cut off mid-output) 5.
+Fix missing commas between JSON items 6.
+Aggressive key-by-key extraction as last resort

 Parameters: